chiragramani/Tron/README.md

 * Xcode 12.0 or later
 * If measuring pods contribution, then cocoapods should be installed.

-**Please note:**
+* If measuring impact on the download size,
     * Before running the swift command, please open the xcode project in the Sources/Resources/iOS folder.
 Update the team and signing information.
 This is a must since a lot of this is dependent on creating an ipa successfully.
     * Post the above, please update the ExportOptions.plist with your teamID and other fields as per your use-case.

 ## Libraries used
 [tuist/XcodeProj](https://github.com/tuist/XcodeProj) | [swift-argument-parser](https://github.com/apple/swift-argument-parser)